pyeventsourcing/esdbclient/README.md

 and `events`.

-The `stream_name` argument is required, and is expected to be a Python `str` object that uniquely identifies the stream in the database.
+The `stream_name` argument is required, and is expected to be a Python `str` that uniquely identifies the stream in the database.

 The `expected_position` argument is required, is expected to be: `None` if events are being written to a new stream, and otherwise an Python `int`